Hoopoe

 Hoopoes (/ˈhuːpuː, ˈhuːpoʊ/) are colourful birds found across Africa, Asia, and Europe, notable for their distinctive "crown" of feathers which can be raised or lowered at will.
 Two living and one extinct species are recognized, though for many years both extant species were lumped as a single species—Upupa epops.
 In fact, some taxonomists still consider the species to be conspecific.
-Some authorities also keep the African and Eurasian hoopoe together but split the Madagascar hoopoe.
+On the other hand, some authorities recognize three living species, with the African hoopoe (U. africana) treated as separate from the Eurasian hoopoe (U. epops).
 The Eurasian hoopoe is common in its range and has a large population, so it is evaluated as Least Concern on the IUCN Red List of Threatened Species.
 However, their numbers are declining in Western Europe.
 Conversely, the hoopoe has been increasing in numbers at the tip of the South Sinai, Sharm el-Sheikh.
 There are dozens of nesting pairs that remain resident all year round.

 Taxonomy

 The genus Upupa was introduced in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 The type species is the Eurasian hoopoe (Upupa epops).
 Upupa and ἔποψ (epops) are respectively the Latin and Ancient Greek names for the hoopoe; both, like the English name, are onomatopoeic forms which imitate the cry of the bird.

 The hoopoe was classified in the clade Coraciiformes, which also includes kingfishers, bee-eaters, and rollers.
 A close relationship between the hoopoe and the wood hoopoes is also supported by the shared and unique nature of their stapes.
 In the Sibley-Ahlquist taxonomy, the hoopoe is separated from the Coraciiformes as a separate order, the Upupiformes.
 Some authorities place the wood hoopoes in the Upupiformes as well.
 Now the consensus is that both hoopoe and the wood hoopoes belong with the hornbills in the Bucerotiformes.

 The fossil record of the hoopoes is very incomplete, with the earliest fossil coming from the Quaternary.
 The fossil record of their relatives is older, with fossil wood hoopoes dating back to the Miocene and those of an extinct related family, the Messelirrisoridae, dating from the Eocene.